Alabama

 2. Victims of human trafficking

-Authority to expunge records—including convictions—resulting from a person’s being a victim of human trafficking was enacted in 2018.
+Authority to expunge records—including convictions—resulting from a person’s being a victim of human trafficking was incorporated into the basic expungement statutes in in 2018.
 See HB 305 (2018).
 Under this law, when the person can prove by a preponderance of the evidence that she or he is a victim of human trafficking, committed an offense during the period of being trafficked, and would not have committed the offense but for being trafficked, that person may seek to expunge records related to convictions for: (1) a traffic or municipal ordinance violation; (2) a misdemeanor; (3) a non-violent felony; and (4) three specified felonies defined as violent: promoting prostitution in the first degree; domestic violence in the third degree; and producing obscene matter involving a person under the age of 17.
 See Ala.
 Code § 15-27-1(a)(8) (misdemeanors and traffic or municipal ordinance violations); § 15-27-2(a)(6), (b) (felonies).
 For the court to grant expungement, there is a requirement that all court debt from the underlying case must have been paid, but the court can waive this requirement upon a finding of indigency. § 15-27-12.

 Common law sealing authority